HappylabWien/raspi-fabman/README.md

 - Login to your Raspberry Pi via ssh (user pi)
 - go to the fabman directory: `cd /home/pi/raspi-fabman`
 - get newest version: `git pull origin master`

+## RasPi Bridge

+RasPi Bridge is an open source alternative to the Fabman Bridge.
+It currently only offers the essential basic functions of a Fabman Bridge (checking authorizations, switching a device on / off).
+The source code can, however, be adapted and expanded as required.
+The RasPi Bridge is primarily intended as a basis for customer-specific hardware integrations that cannot be covered with the standard Fabman Bridge.

+* more details coming soon *

 ## MicroPOS